Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 - **Assembly Guidance**
   - [x] [Essential Parts Links](#essential-parts-links)
   - [x] [Assembly Tips](#assembly-tips)
-  - [ ] Assembly Video in CAD (probably won't have, but if any requirements posted in issue, I will make it)
+  - [ ] Assembly Video in CAD
+  Probably won't do it anytime soon, I think a good robotics engineer should be capable of analyzing and assembling this robot.(Or just because I am lazy.)
+But if enough requests are posted in issues, perhaps I'll make it.

 - [**Control Code**](#control-code)
   - [x] [Requirements](#requirements)